This post was last updated on September 5th, 2017

 We got our first glimpse of the cathedral from the balcony above.
 From here you can see an angelic statue that overlooks the altar, as well as four giant pillars that represent the four gospels.
 The colossal scale is mind-boggling, as is the fact that 250 thousand tons of rock salt had to be extracted to form the area that is now the cathedral.
 LED lights illuminate the various salt sculptures, tunnels and the main cathedral.
 The effect is stunning, if not a bit psychedelic—it’s hardly any wonder why the Sunday service attracts up to 3,000 visitors each week.

 We took our tour on a Wednesday at noon and found it to be a bit crowded.
 Understandably, the mine receives 10 thousand foreign tourists and 40 thousand Colombian tourists each month.
 (Definitely avoid the weekends.)
-The Salt Cathedral of Zipaquirá is open seven days a week from 9 a.m. until 5 p.m. and Sunday Mass is at 1 p.m.
+The Zipaquirá Salt Cathedral is open seven days a week from 9:00 a.m. until 5:40 p.m.

 Tours leave about every 15 minutes from the entrance gate and are available in Spanish and English.
 The standard tour lasts about one hour.
 Although you must enter the standard tour with a group, don’t feel as though you must stay with them the entire time.
 It is easier to get photos and enjoy the stillness of the caves without people bumping and jostling in the often tight spaces.

-Tickets for the tour cost 23,000 pesos for adults (13+) and 16,000 pesos for children.
-For more information about tours visit the Catedral de Sal website.
+Tickets for the tour and accompanying area attractions start at 50,000 pesos for adult foreigners.
+For more information about tours and purchasing tickets, visit the Catedral de Sal website.

 The Zipaquira Salt Cathedral isn’t for those who get claustrophobic easily, but for all others, a visit to this unique attraction is an absolute must when in Bogota.
 We thoroughly enjoyed descending underground and marveling at the exquisite sculptures, imagining what it must have been like to be one of the first miners walking the tunnels hundreds of years ago.
 And in terms of places of worship, this is one mighty exceptional venue.